Container Deposit Scheme – Expanding the scope of eligible beverage containers

 Overview

 The Western Australian container deposit scheme (CDS), Containers for Change, started on 1 October 2020.
-It delivered a commitment of the McGowan Government to increase recycling, reduce litter, provide benefits for community groups and charities, and create employment opportunities for people living with disability, Aboriginal people and long-term unemployed people.
+It delivered a commitment of the WA Government to increase recycling, reduce litter, provide benefits for community groups and charities, and create employment opportunities for people living with disability, Aboriginal people and long-term unemployed people.

 The proposed expanded scope of eligible containers includes: